MicrosoftDocs/dynamics-365-customer-engagement/ce/basics/teams-troubleshoot.md

 > ![](media/teams-error-connection-failed.png "Connection to Dynamics 365 (online) failed")

 > [!IMPORTANT]
-> When you first create a new team and channel in Microsoft Teams, you should wait for several minutes before attempting to it takes some time for the SharePoint file library to be set up.
+> When you first create a new team and channel in Microsoft Teams, you might see this error because it takes some time to make the SharePoint file library connection.
+Wait a few minutes and then refresh your browser to retry the connection.

 Try repinning the Dynamics 365 tab.
 To repin, remove the tab and then re-add: